aws-samples/aws-cudos-framework-deployment/terraform/cicd-deployment/README.md

 ## Prerequisites

-- Two AWS accounts:
-  - Payer account with billing data
-  - Data Collection account for dashboards and visualization
 - Terraform >= 1.0
+- Access to deploy resources in both accounts:
+  - **Payer account**: Permissions to create IAM roles, S3 buckets, and access billing data
+  - **Data Collection account**: Permissions to create CloudFormation stacks, S3 buckets, and manage QuickSight
 - QuickSight Enterprise subscription in the Data Collection account
-- QuickSight user with appropriate permissions
+- A configured QuickSight user in the Data Collection account
-- Cross-account IAM roles for data access
+- Terraform provider configuration for both accounts:
+  - Default provider for the Payer account
+  - Provider with "destination_account" alias for the Data Collection account

 ## Quick Start